rbdannenberg/soundcool/README.md

-### Please go to /src to run soundcool
+### Please go to src/README.md for instructions on installing and running Soundcool`

-we just restructured the repo recently, please go to /src and read the directions.
-In short everything previously is in `src/frontend/project-editor`